nickzuber/material-paper/README.md

 # [material-paper](https://github.com/nickzuber/material-paper)

->React Components inspired by Google's Material Design.
+>React Component of paper material inspired by Google's Material Design.

 Material-Paper is designed to be a malleable, versatile, and responsive component for any web application.
 It acts as a general container that provides responsive and material-like behavior.